Cluster tori over $\mathbb{F}_2$, hexagonal moves on triangulations, and minimal coverings of cluster manifolds: Introduction

 \subsection{Acknowledgments}

 This work is part of the first author's bachelor's thesis at Facultad de Ciencias of UNAM under the supervision of the second author.
-We are grateful to Jesús de Loera and Melissa Sherman-Bennett for useful conversations.
-Our work was partially supported by SECIHTI Project CF-2023-G-106 and UNAM'S PAPIIT Grant IA102124.
+We are grateful to Jesús de Loera for useful conversations, and Melissa Sherman-Bennett for useful conversations and comments on am earlier draft of this work.
+We also thank the anonymous referee for a careful reading and suggestions that improved the readability of the paper.
+Our work was partially supported by SECIHTI Project CF-2023-G-106 and UNAM'S PAPIIT Grant IA101526.